Who Are We?

 All in all, a load of good folk, both beginners and more experienced members, all of whom help out in many ways – some of them make great cakes too!

 Membership of the Association has increased dramatically in recent years.
-We currently have around 160 members, despite a couple of disastrous summers which might have dented enthusiasm.
+We currently have more than 180 members, despite a couple of disastrous summers which might have dented enthusiasm.
 This reflects the massive interest in honeybees today.

 What do we do?